alper-yoruk/AspNetCore.Docs.tr-tr/aspnetcore/fundamentals/logging/index.md

 ::: moniker-end

-Kategoriyi açıkça belirtmek için `ILoggerFactory.CreateLogger`çağırın:
+Kategoriyi açıkça belirtmek için: `ILoggerFactory.CreateLogger`

 ::: moniker range=">= aspnetcore-3.0"